AAArena/First-Closed-Doors-Competition/developing/2-YourOwnAlgobot.md

 ```
 You need to update that segment of the config with the following things in mind:

- - *displayName* (your bot's name without the AA prefix; e.g. Mariam)
+ - *displayName* (your algobot's name without the AA prefix; e.g. Mariam)
  - *codeName* (name with the AA prefix; e.g. AAMariam)
- - *version* (start with major:0, minor:1, patch:0 – increase minor until you release your bot; once you do, change to major:1, minor: 0)
+ - *version* (start with major:0, minor:1, patch:0 – increase minor until you release your t-bot; once you do, change to major:1, minor: 0)

 ```
   "devTeam": "AAMasters",